 Or this gold one from the Pottery Barn is perfect if you want to repeat some brass or gold accents in your living room:

 If you have a white or light coffee table, then a wooden tray might work well.
-But think CONTRAST.
+But remember it needs CONTRAST.
 Don’t put a white tray on a white coffee table.
 Or a black tray on an espresso brown coffee table.

 Most people don’t own enough of them.
-So if you’re only buying them to use as a pedestal or a tray like I’m suggesting, either go to a used book store or the sale section of any major bookshop.
+So, if you’re only buying them to use as a pedestal (or in place of a tray, like I’m suggesting) head to a used book store or the sale section of any major bookshop.

 Sometimes I’ll even take the cover off to see if there’s a better colour underneath.